the Number of the Beast

 Past, Present, Future

-If the evil John wrote about was Nero and the Roman Empire, and as Romans eventually became Catholics, then John’s vision failed to play out as foretold.
+If the evil John wrote about was Nero and the Roman Empire, and as the Romans eventually became Catholics, then John’s vision failed to play out as foretold.
 Christians had to reconcile this failure and so they looked to the future.
 The Book of Revelation was reinterpreted to represent things still to come.
-Therefore, various historical figures over the millennia have been said to be “the beast” including the pope, Muhammad, Napoleon Bonaparte, Adolf Hitler, John F. Kennedy, Ronald Reagan, etc – forever moving the beast goal post as society’s enemies change with the times.
+Therefore, various historical figures over the millennia have been said to be “the beast” including the pope, Muhammad, Napoleon Bonaparte, Adolf Hitler, John F. Kennedy, Ronald Reagan, etc – forever moving the beast goal posts as society’s enemies change with the times.

-Added info: The numbers on a roulette wheel add up to 666 (also because of his association with the roulette wheel, gambling / entertainment impresario François Blanc was said to have made a deal with the devil).
-Also the combination to the briefcase in Pulp Fiction is 666.
 Courting controversy, Iron Maiden’s third album was 1982’s The Number of the Beast, from which the title track is one of the band’s most popular songs.
 The song The Number of the Beast opens with a spoken word reading from the Book of Revelation.
 The band wanted Vincent Price to do the reading but he wouldn’t do it for less than £25,000 so they hired English actor Barry Clayton instead.

 A demonstration of how 666 corresponds to letters in Greek and Hebrew, and how to turn Nero Caesar into 666.

-Iron Maiden’s classic The Number of the Beast
+Iron Maiden’s classic The Number of the Beast.

 When is Christmas?